 It’s also helpful to uncover their most significant pain points.
 Creating a detailed and specific owner profile can narrow your focus and result in more effective initiatives.

 4. Failing to establish a strategy to attract wholesale customers

 Another reason to create customer profiles is that doing so can help you establish a strategy for attracting wholesale customers.
 Again, the more you know and understand your target audience, the easier it will be to market and communicate to them in meaningful ways.

 For example, once you know what your target wholesale customers’ biggest pain points are, you can tailor your messaging to communicate your unique solution.
-In addition, familiarizing yourself with their behaviors and preferences can make it easier to target them on platforms and times when it’s most convenient for them.
+In addition, familiarizing yourself with their behaviors and preferences can make it easier to target them on platforms when it’s most convenient for them.

-It also can be beneficial to gain insight into what your competitors are doing – and what they’re not.
+In addition, it can be beneficial to gain insight into what your competitors are doing – and what they’re not.
 Researching who they’re targeting and what strategies they’re using can help give you ideas for areas you might be missing.
 However, it can also uncover some gaps in the market for you to fill.

 5. Forgetting to create a wholesale registration area

 The plugin adds a wholesale registration page by default.
 However, you can also add the registration form shortcode anywhere else on your site that you wish.
-For more guidance, you can refer to our getting started guide.
+For more guidance, you can refer to our Getting Started Guide.